ioccc-src/winner/2024/ferguson1/README.md

 So the data files allow for portability and obfuscation (and showing some rather cool things that you can do in C - whether or not they're a good idea in production code, they're still quite cool and could inspire people, maybe).
-Plus allowing this to be a submission at all.
+Plus allowing this to be an entry at all.
 As I discuss this and the other reasons later (including [portability](#portability) and [compiling](#compiling)) as well as obfuscation - with some **REALLY** cool and **VERY** interesting tricks - in [obfuscation.html](obfuscation.html), I will try and not repeat this justification,